WWZY: History

-1960–1996
+1960–1981

-WWZY first went on the air on June 1, 1960 as WRLB "Radio Long Branch".
+WWZY first went on the air on June 1, 1960, as WRLB "Radio Long Branch".
 At the time, the station's owner was afforded the possibility of broadcasting with 50,000 watts, but he declined, thinking that FM radio had limited potential.
 Therefore, the station signed on with 3,000 watts from a tower located in Long Branch, New Jersey.
 The studios were located adjacent to the tower.
-WWZY still uses the tower site, although the studios are now in Neptune, New Jersey.
-When the Long Branch 107.1 did not utilize 50,000 watts, the Federal Communications Commission subsequently assigned 107.1s to Briarcliff Manor, New York (north of New York City); Belvidere, New Jersey (near Stroudsburg, Pennsylvania); and Hampton Bays, New York (Long Island).
-These area 107.1s would later haunt the Long Branch allocation with interference in fringe areas.
+WWZY still uses the tower site, although the studios are now in Neptune City.
+When the Long Branch 107.1 did not use 50,000 watts, the Federal Communications Commission subsequently assigned 107.1 to several more communities around New York City.
+One was Briarcliff Manor, New York (in Westchester County), another was Belvidere, New Jersey (near Stroudsburg, Pennsylvania), and a third was Hampton Bays, New York (on Eastern Long Island).
+Having four stations near each other, all broadcasting on 107.1 MHz, caused interference for some listeners.

 Throughout the 1960s and 1970s, WRLB was a "full-service" station, broadcasting big-band music, high school sports and local news.
 An Italian program aired on Sunday.
-Competition was mainly from the Asbury Park Press' radio station, WJLK-AM-FM, which aired similar full-service programming.
+Competition was mainly from the Asbury Park Press' radio station, WJLK-AM -FM, which aired similar full-service programming.

-In 1968, WRLB revamped its programming continuing with adult "middle of the road" music from 6 a.m. until midnight when it switched to rock/top40 music hosted and pioneered by Charlie Roberts who was the first disk jockey in New Jersey to play rock on a commercial FM radio station; the program was called The Subway (an homage to Dick Summer at WBZ in Boston who was Charlie's mentor when he was at Boston University).
-His first song selection was "Road Runner" by Junior Walker and the All Stars.
-On occasion, he would have live in-studio guests including the progressive rock band Vanilla Fudge.
-His weather guy/sidekick was "Tommy Metro" who was also the station's chief engineer, Tom Tcimpidis.
+In 1968, WRLB revamped its programming continuing with adult "middle of the road" music from 6 a.m. until midnight when it switched to rock/top40 music.